 Ennis, MT Looks And Feels Like A True Western Town

 This small, idyllic western town is located in Montana’s Madison Valley, along the world famous Madison River, one of Montana’s finest trout fishing streams.
 The US government owns three million acres in the Beaverhead National Forest, near Ennis, Montana.

-Ennis is along US Highway 287 and lies 40 miles south of Interstate 90 (I-90) and 70 miles northwest of the west entry to Yellowstone National Park at West Yellowstone, Montana.
+Ennis is along US Highway 287 and lies 48 miles south of Interstate 90 (I-90) at Three Forks, MT.